CCH0124/english-learning/food-02.md

 ## HW

 ```
-The Bubble milk tea is made tapioca and milk.
+Bubble tea is made from tapioca, milk, black tea.
 ```

 ```
-Pig blob cake is made pig blob and little water.
+Pig blood cake is made from pig blood and rice.
 ```

 ```
-SLnky tofu is fermented.
+Stinky tofu is made from fermented tofu.
 ```

 ```
-Steak is topped little mushroom and Peppercorn sauce.
+Steak is topped with black pepper or mushroom sauce .
 ```

 ```
-The window was broken by 頑皮 boy.
+The window was broken a naughty boy.
 ```

 ```
-Metting was cancled.
+The meeting was cancelled.
 ```

 ```